P-ict0/pdf-tools-app/README.md

 💻 **Windows, Linux and Mac compatible.** 💻

 The PDF Tools App is a simple, offline and local and cross-platform desktop application that allows you to manipulate PDF files.
-Built with `Tkinter` for GUI and `PyPDF2` for PDF processing, this app currently supports Windows, macOS, and Linux.
+Built with `Tkinter` for GUI and `PyMuPDF` for fast PDF processing, this app currently supports Windows, macOS, and Linux.
 So you don't have to upload your PDF files to the web.

 **Basically, an app that you can install locally on your system similar to [iLovePDF](https://www.ilovepdf.com/), but works offline and is much simpler.**